iterative/dvc.org/content/blog/2021-08-24-pre-defined-models-exp.md

 ```

 Now run another experiment with `dvc exp run` and take a look at the metrics
 with `dvc exp show`.
 Your table should look something like this now.
+Since we're
+using checkpoints, note that we continue training additional epochs on top of
+your previous experiment.

 ```dvctable
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━┳━━━━━━┳━━━━━━━━━┳━━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━┳━━━━━━━━━━┳━━━━━━━━━━━━┳━━━━━━━━━━━━━┳━━━━━━━━━━━━┳━━━━━━━━━━━━┓